nkh/P6-Data-Dump-Tree/README.md

 Data::Dump::Tree will display

-  * Ints have their type set to a white space string to reduce noise
+  * Ints, and Bools, type is set to white space to reduce noise

   * Hashes as '{n}' where n is the number of element of the hash